Which Database Format Should I Use with WinSyslog?#

 • you want predictable field mapping

-• you plan to analyze the data with standard SQL queries or downstream tools
+• you plan to analyze the data with Adiscon-compatible or standard SQL tooling

 • you do not have an existing schema that WinSyslog must integrate with